 Odyssey Youth Movement promotes equity for LGBTQ+ youth in the Inland Northwest through youth-driven programs and community education.

 Ian Sullivan (he/him) has more than ten years of experience in youth work and peer mentoring.
 His experience includes work as the Education Manager at Planned Parenthood of Greater Washington and North Idaho where he oversaw the implementation of evidence-based and peer education programs throughout central, Eastern Washington and North Idaho.
-With his passion for community, Ian continues to stay active in the South Perry Business and Neighborhood Association, the same neighborhood that Odyssey is lucky enough to call home as well as with the Spokane Spectrum Singers.
+Ian continues to stay active in the South Perry Business and Neighborhood Association, the same neighborhood that Odyssey calls home, as well as with the Spokane Spectrum Singers.

 (509) 325-3637 x101

 (509) 325-3637 x105

 Sylvan Gates (they/them) is working with Odyssey through AmeriCorps VISTA this year.
 Through VISTA, Sylvan is working with local schools to create a network of knowledgeable and connected student clubs and trusted adults that are equipped to have safe and affirming interactions with LGBTQ+ students throughout the school year.
 They have been working with LGBTQ+ young people for the past 4 years in a high school setting and are excited to bring their skillset to Odyssey.
 Sylvan is new to the Spokane area and is enjoying exploring the region.

 Essek Aaroni (they/them) facilitates Odyssey's Young Adult drop-in program on Thursday nights and has been a participaint in Odyssey drop-in, as well.
 Odyssey has been Essek's first experience in a community of any kind.
 They love hanging out with their friends at Odyssey and getting to know new people who started joining us.
 They are a huge nerd when it comes to monsters, aliens, video game, dnd, sewing and fashion.